 Unless you are shooting at short focal lengths with a foreground object or some sort of a scene, don’t worry about composition – place the moon anywhere in your frame.
-The location does not matter, since you can easily crop the moon out in post-processing, as long as the moon is exposed properly.
-I often tried re-centering the moon in my frame, but as you saw from the above video, it was rather difficult to recompose every time.
-At the end, I ended up starting with the moon on my top left corner frame and let it move towards the right bottom corner.
+The location does not matter, since you can easily crop the Moon out in post-processing, as long as it is exposed properly.
+When shooting without a motorized equatorial tracker, I often found myself re-centering the Moon in my frame, but as you saw from the above video, it was not an easy task.
+After I while, I started placing the Moon on my top left corner frame and let it move towards the right bottom corner.
 When it approached the bottom, I would move it back to the top left again.

-If you want to have stars with the moon in the final picture, the best way is to shoot starts separately at several seconds, then combine both images together.
-If you want to have a composite image like the vertical one I posted in this article, then your best bet is to photograph a night scene separately with a wide-angle lens, then use Photoshop to copy-paste the moon into the image.
+If you want to have stars with the Moon in the final picture, the best way is to shoot stars separately, then combine both images together.
+If you want to have a composite image like the one I posted in this article, then your best bet is to photograph a night scene separately with a wide-angle lens, then use Photoshop to copy-paste the Moon into the image.

-The post-processing method I use for the moon is described in detail in my “how to photograph the moon” article.
-For the total lunar eclipse, the bigger problem is going to be dealing with the noise due to high ISO levels.
-If noise is an issue, see my “noise reduction tutorial” that I posted a while ago – there are plenty of tips in that article on how to clean up noise in Photoshop and Lightroom.
+The post-processing method I use for the Moon is described in detail in my “How to Photograph the Moon” article.
+If you did not use a tracker, the biggest problem is going to be dealing with all the noise in images due to high ISO levels.
+If noise bothers you, see my “Noise Reduction Tutorial” – there are plenty of tips in that article on how to clean up noise in Photoshop and Lightroom.

-As for doing composite images (combining the various phases of the moon with other images), the process is not that difficult.
-Here is how I recommend doing it:
+As for doing composite images (combining the various phases of the Moon with other images), the process is not that difficult:

 - Pick a couple of photos with a dark sky, obviously shot at night.

-- Open your moon photos and using the “Magic Wand” tool, select just the moon by itself.
-Play with the “Tolerance” level and make sure that you are grabbing the whole moon, not just parts of it.
+- Open your Moon photos and using the “Quick Selection” tool, select just the Moon by itself.
+Make sure that you are grabbing the whole Moon, not just parts of it.

 - Paste it into a corresponding image with a dark sky.

-- If the moon you copied has some black edges to it and your sky is not totally black, then try this trick: select the moon once again with the Magic Wand, then right click the moon, choose “Select Inverse”, then right click again, choose “Feather” and give it 2-3 pixels.
+- If the Moon you copied has some black edges to it and your sky is not totally black, then try this trick: select the Moon once again with the Quick Selection tool, then right click the Moon, choose “Select Inverse”, then right click again, choose “Feather” and give it 2-3 pixels.
 Next, click on the “Add a Mask” button on the layers palette.
 Once this is done, click on the Mask itself in the layers window, then click “Apply Mask”.
-Repeat this process several times, if necessary, to make the edges of the moon smooth.
+Repeat this process several times, if necessary, to make the edges of the Moon smooth.

-- Don’t forget about sharpening the moon.
-Do it before selecting the moon with the Magic Wand, otherwise the sharpening tool will also sharpen the edges of the moon.
+- Don’t forget about sharpening the Moon.
+Do it before selecting the Moon with the Quick Selection tool, otherwise the sharpening tool will also sharpen the edges of the Moon.